ReVanced-Extended-Community/Community-Guides/news/playback-issues-announcement.md

 ### Why is the TV client recommended?

-`TV` is recommended because it allows the 'Audio track' and 'Stable volume' options to be shown in the player flyout menu.
-(Note: The `TV Simply` client has been deprecated.)
+`TV` is recommended because it allows the 'Audio track' and 'Stable volume' options to be shown in the player flyout menu and it is available in all regions.
+The `TV Simply (No PoToken)` client is similar, but may not be as reliable as the `TV` client.

+> More details:
+>
-With the v5.11.1 patches, the 'Audio track' option does not appear in the player flyout menu when using the `Android Studio`, `Android VR (No Auth)`, `visionOS`, or `Mobile Web` clients.
-Nevertheless, with the exception of `Android Studio`, the 'Disable forced auto audio track' setting is functional, as well as the 'Show audio track button' (which is a dedicated overlay button in the video player).
-Regarding the 'Stable volume' option, it is only supported by the `TV`, `TV Simply` (deprecated), `ipadOS`, and `visionOS` clients.
-In addition to the issues some clients have with the 'Audio track' and 'Stable volume' options, the `Android VR`, `visionOS`, `iPadOS`, and `Mobile Web` clients are not available in some regions, including India.
+> The 'Audio track' option in the player flyout menu is only shown when using the `TV`, `TV Simply (No PoToken)`, and `iPadOS` clients.
+But the 'Show audio track button' and 'Disable forced auto audio track' settings are still functional when using the `Android VR (No Auth)`, `visionOS`, and `Mobile Web` clients. ('Show audio track button' creates a dedicated overlay button in the video player).
+>
+> The 'Stable volume' option in the player flyout menu, it is only supported by the `TV`, `TV Simply (No PoToken)`, `ipadOS`, and `visionOS` clients.
+>
+> Additionally, in some regions (such as India,) only the `TV`, `TV Simply (No PoToken)`, `Android VR (Auth)`, and `Android Studio` clients are available.

 # YT Music

-In the recent patch release (v5.11.1), the following changes have been made:
+In the recent patch release (v5.11.1), the following relevant changes have been made:

 - The `Fix playback` patch has been removed, and a new in-app option (associated with the `GmsCore support` patch) named 'Spoof streaming data' has been added to prevent playback issues.
 See [this bug report](https://github.com/inotia00/ReVanced_Extended/issues/3167) for more information.